 I was thirteen when my life changed.

-My mom cupped her hands on my cheeks and dragged my attention away from the forest.
-“I know you want to go for a run and explore your new territory but—”
+My mom cupped her hands on my cheeks and drew my attention away from the forest.
+“I know you want to go for a run and explore your brand-new territory but—”

 “I know.
-There will be ample time later.”
+There will be plenty of time later.”
 I chuckled, hugging her.

 “Thank you, my boy.”
 She patted me lovingly on my shoulder.
 “Get your sister out of the car while I unlock the front door.”
 She retrieved her leather handbag from the SUV and walked up to the front porch of the house.
 With a twist of her hand, the door magically opened with a click and she disappeared into the house.

 I walked up to where my baby sister slept.
 She was turning eight in a few months.
 It gutted me to the core; she spent most of her childhood on the run.
 She never had a normal life and never would have one, thanks to me.
 I quietly opened the car door and retrieved her from her car seat.
 She let out a soft whimper as she wrapped her small arms around my neck.
 Dumbo slipped from her grasp but I was able to catch the plush toy before it fell on the ground.
 I walked into the house just as my mother had cast a spell to remove a thick layer of dust that had accumulated on every surface.
 A trail of dust slipped through one of the open living room windows.